DRAIN LINING – NO DIG TECHNOLOGY

 In this case we lined 75 metres of 225 mm (9 inch) fractured clay pipe, beneath a bypass at Heathrow Airport.
 Using our drain lining (no dig technology), we were able to fix the drain and avoid excavation and the inconvenience of lengthy closure to the airport’s busy perimeter road.

-In this case, our customer had recently built expensive decking, only to find afterwards that he had a broken sewer pipe beneath it.
+In this case, our customer had recently built an expensive decking, only to find afterwards that he had a broken sewer pipe beneath it.

 Using drain lining technology we were able to repair the broken pipe without damaging his decking or excavating his garden, which would’ve been both disruptive and costly.